Press. Glow. Release.

 A tiny visual effects library

-Juicy UI effects for plain old websites.
+Juicy interface effects for plain HTML, CSS, and JavaScript.

 Glass surface, cursor bloom, tactile squeeze, and a whisper of zest — working together in one panel.